 You’ll get views from the centre of town and of Marjan Hill.
 The architecture of the tower, such as the arches, really add to your shots as well.

 Take time in the Old Town

 When you visit Split you must know that the heart of the Old Town is Diocletian’s Palace but there is more to the city than just an emperor’s retirement home.

 Venture past the core and you’ll find markets and an abundance of restaurants with homemade pasta and delicious Croatian wine.

 Plus the charming streets are beautiful to roam through and are great for photography lovers.

 Stroll along the Riva Promenade

-Split is blessed with being a coastal city so one of the top things to do in Split is to be by the water.
+Split is blessed with being a coastal city so one of the top things to do in Split is to be by the water of the beautiful Adriatic Sea.
 There is no better place to see local life and to be close to the ocean than along the Riva Promenade.